tuannv-github/VITA/README.md

 <font size=7><div align='center' > [[📽 VITA-1.5 Demo Show!
 Here We Go! 🔥](https://youtu.be/tyi6SVFT5mM?si=fkMQCrwa5fVnmEe7)] </div></font>
 <font size=7><div align='center' > VITA-1.5 spports both **English** and **Chinese**.🌟 </div></font>
-You can experience our [🤖 Basic Demo](https://modelscope.cn/studios/modelscope/VITA1.5_demo) on ModelScope directly.
+You can experience our [Basic Demo](https://modelscope.cn/studios/modelscope/VITA1.5_demo) on ModelScope directly.
 The Real-Time Interactive Demo needs to be configured according to the [instructions](#-real-time-interactive-demo).

 ## 🔥 News
+* **`2025.01.17`** 🌟 ModelScope has supported VITA-1.5!
+You could try our [Basic Demo](https://modelscope.cn/studios/modelscope/VITA1.5_demo) on it!
 * **`2025.01.06`** 🌟 [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) of OpenCompass has supported our both VITA-1.5 and VITA-1.0 models!
 * **`2025.01.06`** 🌟 The [technical report](https://huggingface.co/VITA-MLLM) of VITA-1.5 has been released!
 * **`2024.12.20`** 🌟 We are excited to introduce the **VITA-1.5**, a more powerful and more real-time version!